GaloisInc/ivory/ivory-tutorial/tutorial.md

 Make sure to add `use_potion` to the `exampleModule` definition, and then run `stack codegen.hs --std-out` to see the C definition of the function.

-## Exercises

-  1. Add a new predicate `potions_available` that checks that the character has at least one potion.

-  1. Using the new predicate, write a `check_potion_use` function to check that `use_potion` requires the character to have at least one potion.
-Note: You will need to update simulate.hs to check `check_potion_use`.

 ## Diving deeper
 - There are more examples in the directory `ivory/ivory-examples/examples/` demonstrating many aspects of the language we have not touched on here.
 For more details of using the concrete syntax, see `ivory/ivory-examples/examples/ConcreteFile.hs` and `ivory/ivory-examples/examples/file.ivory`.